razorpay/blade/rfcs/0001-tokens-naming-convention.md

 - [References](#references)

 # Summary
+## What are design tokens?
+* Design tokens are pieces of data that take the place of hard-coded properties.
+They are the consistent colors, fonts, sizing, and spacing that developers use to create applications.
+* Design tokens are the design decisions stored at a central place and are agnostic of any underlying implementation/consumer framework.

 This RFC discusses about the naming convention and strategies for tokens in our Design System.
 There are different types of tokens - global, local etc. and in order to build a scalable system we need to define some convention and strategies.

 # Motivation